History & Secondary Social Science Education

 - HIS 452

-Students are required to pass the appropriate content area test prior to the student teaching semester.
+Students are required to pass the appropriate content area test prior to the student teaching semester as well as the edTPA prior to licensure.
 See the director of admission for the Teacher Education Program, William Slodki, for further information.